How a Tiny Island Saved an Entire Species From Extinction

 Courtesy Fregate Island Private

-Since the SMR are so friendly and curious, if you visit Fregate Island (once it’s safe to travel again), you’ll be certain to hear their chatter, glimpse them building nests, and possibly even see one up close.
+Since the SMR are so friendly and curious, if you visit Fregate Island, you’ll be certain to hear their chatter, glimpse them building nests, and possibly even see one up close.
 The island’s private resort holds just 16 villas, each with a private infinity pool, Jacuzzi, and outdoor dining pavilion, as well as the Banyan Hill Estate, comprised of three villas.

 But the best part of staying here is actively taking part in the “living laboratory” of Fregate Island preservation and conservation.
 Guests can participate in activities ranging from planting an endemic tree sapling to helping ensure that sea turtle eggs hatch successfully.
 Best of all, even if you’re just enjoying Fregate’s beautiful beaches, a portion of all lodge proceeds are used to support ecosystem regeneration, which, in turn, helps the Seychelles magpie robin.
 It’s truly the perfect conservation vacation.